SamTherapy/fediverse-imagebot/README.md

 5. Build: \
 `yarn build`

-6. Obtain a token.
-This can be done with an external tool or obtained by running `yarn token` and following the directions.
-- `yarn token` will generate a configuration file located at `config.json`

-7. Put images in the `images` folder.
-- By default the bot will look for SFW images at `images/sfw` and NSFW images at `images/nsfw`.
-This can be configured with the `-d` flag.

 8. Run the bot: \
 `yarn local`

 You're done!
 The bot should post a local image to the fediverse instance of your choosing!

+## Running the bot
+1. Obtain a token.
+I have another tool that does this for you, which can be found [here](https://git.froth.zone/Sam/js-feditoken) and put it in `config.json`, following the sample json file.

+2. Put images in the `images` folder.
+- By default the bot will look for SFW images at `images/sfw` and NSFW images at `images/nsfw`.
+This can be configured with the `-d` flag.

 ## Automating the bot
 *TODO: Elaborate more*